How to Easily Find Money to Pay Down Credit Card Debt

 Sell Some Personal Items

-Most people have a lot of stuff that just collects dust in the garage or the basement that is no longer being used.
-While we always think we’ll have a need for that old guitar or nostalgic video game system, they are probably just taking up space.
+Most people have a lot of stuff that collects dust in the garage or the basement that is no longer being used.
+While we always think we’ll need that old guitar or nostalgic video game system, they are probably just taking up space.

 Consider having a yard sale, or even placing items for sale on eBay or on Craigslist to make some extra money.
 While selling just one or two items for $20 won’t work miracles on your debt, selling a few dozen items for $20 just might.
 Even generating a few extra hundred dollars will put a dent in your debt, and you’ll also be cleaning up your house or apartment at the same time!